gcasa/apps-scoremaker/README.md

 open build/macos/ScoreMaker.app
 ```

-On GNUstep:
+On GNUstep (experimental):

 ```sh
 make
 gopen ScoreMaker.app
 ```

-The GNUstep build expects `gnustep-config`, GNUstep GUI libraries, and an Objective-C compiler to be installed.
+The GNUstep build expects `gnustep-config`, GNUstep Base and GUI development libraries, an
+Objective-C compiler, and a separately supplied AVFoundation-compatible framework that provides
+both the `AVFoundation/AVFoundation.h` headers and a linkable `libAVFoundation`.
+That framework is
+not part of the standard GNUstep Base or GUI distribution and is not currently provisioned by this
+repository.
+Consequently, macOS is the only release-supported platform; GNUstep builds are
+experimental until a reproducible dependency source and CI environment are established.

 ## Tests